Relief from Disabilties Board

 What am I required to do and have?

-- The Petitioner must submit the written petition in person or by Certified First Class Mail to the Chairman of the Relief from Disabilities Board at the Department of Safety and Homeland Security located in the Public Safety Building, Suite 220, 303 Transportation Circle, Dover, DE 19901.
+- The Petitioner must submit the required information in person or by Certified First Class Mail to the Administrator of the Relief from Disabilities Board at the Delaware Department of Safety and Homeland Security located in the Highway Administration Building, Suite 2, 800 S. Bay Road , Dover, DE 19901.

-- The Petition shall contain at a minimum, the following: (Please have prior to requesting a hearing)
+- The Petition must contain at a minimum, the following: (Must have prior to requesting a hearing)

 - The Petitioner's name, address and telephone number;

-- A current certificate from a medical doctor or psychiatrist licensed in this State that states that the petitioner is no longer suffering from a mental disorder which interferes with or handicaps the petitioner from handling deadly weapons and/or firearms;
+- A current certificate from a medical doctor or psychiatrist licensed in Delaware that states the following: The petitioner (you) is no longer suffering from a mental disorder which interferes with or handicaps the petitioner from handling deadly weapons and/or firearms;

-- Any and all documents the petitioner wishes to introduce or submit to the board in support of his or her case.
+- Any and all documents the petitioner wishes to introduce or submit to the board in support of his or her case such as: letters from family members, professional associates, friends, etc.

 - The petitioner must appear in person at the scheduled hearing.